raspberrypilearning/pico-tank-sensor/en/step_4.md

 --- task ---
 Click **Run**.
-Move your hand above the sensor — the distance values should change.
+Move your hand below the sensor — the distance values should change.
 --- /task ---

 --- task ---